ncoblentz/KotlinBurpJwtTokenHandlerDemo/README.md

 ### Create a Login Macro

-Select an existing login request from proxy history as a login macro that will be used to automatically login and obtain a Jwt.
+Select an existing login request from proxy history as a login macro that will be used to automatically log in and obtain a Jwt.

 ![loginmacro.png](Documentation/loginmacro.png)